English, PDF, 271kb

 Outcome of the meeting of the OECD Network on Agricultural TFP and the Environment that took place 23-24 May 2017

 Groundwater has provided great benefits to agriculture irrigation in semi-arid OECD countries, but its intensive use beyond recharge in certain regions has depleted resources and generated significant negative environmental externalities.
-The report provides a characterisation of the diversity of groundwater systems, reviews policies in OECD countries, and proposes a package of recommendations to ensure that groundwater can sustain its services to agriculture and contribute to climate change adaptation.

-English, PDF, 436kb
+English, PDF, 377kb

-Policy recommendations on agriculture and climate change mitigation and adaptation from OECD, last updated September 2015.
+Policy recommendations on agriculture and climate change mitigation and adaptation from OECD, last updated April 2016.

 English, PDF, 269kb

 Policy recommendations on agriculture and water from OECD, last updated April 2016.

 Policy note summarising the findings of the report Drying wells, rising stakes.

 This report looks at farm management practices with green growth potential, from farmer-led innovations (such as those directly linked to soil and water, Integrated Pest Management, organic farming) to science-led technologies (such as biotechnology and precision agriculture).
 Global food demand can only be met in a sustainable way if new forms of agricultural production and innovative technologies can be unlocked to increase the productivity, stability, and resilience of production systems with goals beyond just raising yields, including saving water and energy, reducing risk, improving product quality, protecting the environment and climate change mitigation.